Rjpdude/redux-pods/README.md

 **An integrated framework for the management and composition of Redux state.**

+Redux Pods is a powerful state management API that can be integrated with or without Redux.
+While designed with specific implementations for React and Redux, Pods can be used to manage state within any node based application.

 # Example

 The following example creates a simple state object with a `score` property, along with an action handler to add points to the score.